Velir/dbt-ga4/README.md

         project: "your_gcp_project"
         dataset: "your_ga4_dataset"
         start_date: "YYYYMMDD" # Earliest date to load
-        include_intraday_events: true # false|true depending on whether an intraday event table exists
-        frequency: "daily" # daily|streaming use this to only get streaming data; disables include_intraday_events when set to "streaming"
+        frequency: "daily" # daily|streaming|daily+streaming Match to the type of export configured in GA4; daily+streaming appends today's intraday data to daily data
 ```

 If you don't have any GA4 data of your own, you can connect to Google's public data set with the following settings: